serbanMora/appium-project1/README.md

 		TestExecution.java: The main class that contains the execution logic for running the tests.
 It integrates the page objects and performs actions in sequence to test the application.

 	•/AppiumProject/REPORTS
-		The index.html file will be generated here  will be generated here with test execution results, including pass/fail status and screenshots for failed tests.
+		The index.html file will be generated with test execution results, including pass/fail status and screenshots for failed tests.